| Title: | Statistical Functions for the Maxwell-Boltzmann-Bose-Einstein-Fermi-Dirac (MBBEFD) Family of Distributions |

 A numeric vector containing the values of the exposure curve for the passed

-vectors.
-If lower.tail
+x, b, and g vectors.
+If lower.tail is FALSE,

 the return value is the complement of the exposure curve.